-I’ll tell you what the real problem is in a minute, but first, I want to tell you why being overwhelmed isn’t about having too many things to do …
+I’ll tell you the real problem in a minute, but first, I want to tell you why being overwhelmed isn’t about having too many things to do …

-I’m guessing that you’re like most people and often have an overload of things to do and don’t get overwhelmed, am I right?
+I’m guessing that you, like most people, often have an overload of things to do and don’t get overwhelmed, am I right?